Neural Science (NEURL-UA)

 Typically offered Fall and Spring

 Seminar providing in-depth treatment of an area of current interest in neuroscience.
 Lectures present background material and address current problems in the area.
 Students read and discuss review articles and current literature on the topic.
-Course content is determined on a semester-by-semester basis.
+Course content and prerequisites are determined on a semester-by-semester basis.
+May be taken up to five times (20 credits) as topics change.

 Grading: CAS Graded